citizenzen

 I tell you, I've had nothing but trouble with Apple.
 I'm young, I'm a medical student (so relatively affluent), and I'm a "switcher."
 I'm their target audience!
 That switching part though, that was a mistake on my part.
 Mac OS X is beautiful software, I love it.
 Unfortunately I've had a lot of problems with the hardware.
 These days it's enough I wish I still had my IBM/Lenovo laptop--that never gave me problems.

-proper thank you letter format. thank you letter format. thank
+thank you letter format. thank

-• thank you letter format. thank
+personal thank you letter

-• NY Guitarist
+NY Guitarist

 Apr 5, 07:36 PM